How Does Metastatic Cancer Form?

 Similar to any chronic disease, cancer development is a product of the immediate environment of its origin.
 Many of the epigenetic (gene influencing) factors that lead to cancer growth and eventually metastasis, can be significantly controlled by the way one alters the internal environment of the body.

 The safest and most effective way to do this is by supporting the body nutritionally.
-The strategies outlined in this article have been provided to educate and empower you on your healing journey and may be used to help effectively control cancer metastasis.
+The strategies outlined in this article have been provided to educate and empower you on your healing journey and may be used to help effectively control metastatic cancer development.